NVIDIA/aistore/docs/http_api.md

 <a name="ft7">7</a>) The request promotes files to objects; note that the files must be present inside AIStore targets and be referenceable via local directories or fully qualified names.
 The example request promotes recursively all files of a directory `/user/dir` that is on the target with ID `234ed78` to objects of a bucket `abc`.
 As `trim_prefix` is set, the names of objects are the file paths with the base trimmed: `dir/file1`, `dir/file2`, `dir/subdir/file3` etc. [↩](#a7)

-<a name="ft8">8</a>) When putting the first part of an object, `handle` value must be empty string or omitted.
+<a name="ft8">8</a>) When putting the first part of an object, `append_handle` value must be empty string or omitted.
 On success, the first request returns an object handle.
 The subsequent `AppendObject` and `FlushObject` requests must pass the handle to the API calls.
 The object gets accessible and appears in a bucket only after `FlushObject` is done.

 <a name="ft9">9</a>) Use option `"force": true` to ignore non-critical errors.
 E.g, to modify `ec.objsize_limit` when EC is already enabled, or to enable EC if the number of target is less than `ec.data_slices + ec.parity_slices + 1`. [↩](#a9)